timdoherty/angular.youtube/README.md

 # angular.youtube - an AngularJS demo using YouTube feeds

-Built from the Angular-Seed repo
+Built from the Angular-Seed project

+View the running app [here] (http://tdoherty.github.com/angular.youtube)

 ### Running the app during development